yegor256/blog/_posts/2016/apr/2016-04-19-object-must-not-be-configurable.md

 To prevent that from happening,
-I would suggest a simple rule here: object behaviour should not be configurable.
+I would suggest a simple rule here: object behavior should not be configurable.
 Or, more technically, encapsulated properties must not be used to change the behavior of an object.